Tips for a successful phone call: the opening line

 The direct value statement

 Whenever you make a telesales call, you must take into account the fact that people never requested to be called.
 So, at the time you get through to them, they don’t know any reason for talking to you.
 Every customer answering a telesales call implicitly asks himself the question: “Why should talk to this guy?
 What’s in it for me?”
 Catching the prospect’s interest depends on how well you can answer those questions.
 You can answer them by using both language and tone of voice.
-It is best that you use a direct value statement which synthesizes the most important advantage of the offer and how the customer can benefit from it.
+It is best that you use a direct value statement that synthesizes the most important advantage of the offer and how the customer can benefit from it.
 Here are some examples of direct value statements:

 “I am calling to let you know how you can decrease your travelling costs.”